MOODY BLUES MONDAYS

 Frailty is a funny thing.
 It talked her into a compromising situation.
 When she was strong she would proclaim “ I will never do that! “ .
 In her might she could scale a wall bare footed and topple several giants with her hand tied behind her back.
 She seemed invincible.

 Now things are different.
 Battles have scarred her and she feels herself wavering.
 What was once firm ground now has turned into sinking sand.
 She said she would never stumble in matters of her heart and she did just that because weakness is peculiar.
 Her flaws continually beg for her attention.
-She looks in the mirror and where once stood a warrior, now all she gazes at are the accusatory fingers that point to her and blame her for things that aren’t even her doing.
+She looks in the mirror and where once stood a Jedi, now all she gazes at are the accusatory fingers that point to her and blame her for things that aren’t even her doing.
 That was her undoing back then and she wonders if it’ll contribute to her demise now.

 She heard those voices back then and that’s how she lost her way.
 They drowned out her own voice and she followed the wrong ones, betraying herself.
 Now the image in the mirror begs her not to do it again.
 She is fragile and is succumbing more and more each day to what is comfortable because she has grown tired of the battles.